D.C., Montgomery County see covid cases drop — but not mask mandates

 Nesbitt reminded residents to stay vigilant and encourage their friends and family to get vaccinated, including booster shots, and adhere to mask requirements.
 Bowser announced that, starting Friday, residents will be able to pick up two KN95 masks per day at the city’s new “covid centers” — clinics where residents can access vaccines, rapid antigen tests or get a PCR test.

-The city has now announced locations for seven of the eight covid centers, with a location expected to open soon in Ward 3, Bowser said.
-She also said a new testing site will open Friday in Ward 8, across from the Anacostia Metro, in coordination with FEMA and the Centers for Disease Control and Prevention.
+The city has announced locations for seven of the eight covid centers, with a location expected to open soon in Ward 3, Bowser said.
+She also said a new testing site will open Friday in Ward 8, across from the Anacostia Metro station, in coordination with the Federal Emergency Management Agency and the Centers for Disease Control and Prevention.

 Sehgal applauded the extension of the indoor mask mandates into next month.
-Maintaining the mandates, Sehgal said, will help prevent these jurisdictions from losing momentum in recently-declining caseloads.
+Maintaining the mandates, Sehgal said, will help prevent these jurisdictions from losing momentum in recently declining caseloads.

 Montgomery briefly lifted its indoor mask mandate last fall before reinstating it as cases began to climb in November.
 Like other parts of the D.C. region, the county’s test positivity and infection rate skyrocketed in December and January because of the contagious omicron variant.
 Cases have since plunged, but the county, like the District, is still experiencing what the CDC considers “high transmission.”

-“It would be wiser to wait until transmission was at ‘low’ or ‘moderate’ to contemplate rescinding the mask requirement,” Seghal said.
+“It would be wiser to wait until transmission was at ‘low’ or ‘moderate’ to contemplate rescinding the mask requirement,” Sehgal said.
 “It’s important to remember transmission is still high, and in that regard, masks are really helpful.”

-Instead of having a set of metrics that would automatically trigger the lifting of the mandate, the Montgomery County Council pledged to meet weekly as the board of health to assess the necessity of the regulation.
-With D.C.'s mask mandate now also set to expire next month, Bowser and health officials have similarly declined to tie them to specific metrics — but Bowser said the city may not need to extend it again “if conditions warrant.”
+Instead of having a set of metrics that would automatically trigger the lifting of the mandate, the Montgomery County Council pledged to meet weekly as the Board of Health to assess the necessity of the regulation.
+With D.C.’s mask mandate now also set to expire next month, Bowser and health officials have similarly declined to tie them to specific metrics — but Bowser said the city may not need to extend it again “if conditions warrant.”

-"There isn’t a person I know who doesn’t want to return to normalcy ... but we are not in normal times,” said Mongomery Council President Gabe Albornoz (D-At Large).
-Less than a month ago, he noted, the county was asking whether the Maryland National Guard could help to fill the county’s dire shortage of school bus drivers.
+“There isn’t a person I know who doesn’t want to return to normalcy … but we are not in normal times,” said Montgomery County Council President Gabe Albornoz (D-At Large).
+Less than a month ago, he noted, the county was asking whether the Maryland National Guard could help fill the county’s dire shortage of school bus drivers.

+Deaths, meanwhile, are mounting in the state.
+With several days left, January is already Maryland’s deadliest month of the pandemic.

+Sabrina McCormick, an environmental and occupational health professor at George Washington University, said there are no definitive answers to when exactly mask mandates should be lifted.
+In general, she said, it’s better to err on the side of caution and lean into tracking community infection rates and new variants, rather than looking at the seasons.